fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There were a few Christians also living in Medina.
 They did not cotton to the Prophet of Islam because he repudiated the doctrine of Trinity, and preached the Unity of the Creator.

-A fourth group in Medina was to spring up a little later, made up of the “hypocrites” or the “disaffected.”
+A fourth group in Medina was to spring up a little later, made up of the "hypocrites" or the "disaffected."
 During the Prophet's mission in Makkah, there were many Muslims who had to hide their true faith for fear of persecution.
 In Medina, the situation was reversed.
 These people (the hypocrites) were nominal Muslims; they outwardly professed Islam but they were not sincere.
 They were a potential source of subversion, sabotage and insurrection.

 #### The Charter or Constitution of Medina
-The citizens of Yathrib acknowledged Muhammad ﷺ   as their sovereign, and he gave them a “Citizen's Charter” which is believed to have been the first written document in Islam (other than Qur’an).
+The citizens of Yathrib acknowledged Muhammad ﷺ   as their sovereign, and he gave them a "Citizen's Charter" which is believed to have been the first written document in Islam (other than Qur’an).
 The original charter as preserved by Ibn Ishaq, contains forty-seven (47) clauses.
 Following are the more important ones out of them:
 * All disputes between any two parties in Yathrib would be referred to Muhammad ﷺ   for his decision on them.
 * Muslims and Jews would enjoy the same rights.
 * Each group in Yathrib would follow its own faith, and no one group would meddle in the affairs of any other groups.